brondum03/RISC-V-Team9/individual_statements/Ezekiel.md

 ## Control Unit

 I started with the control unit which i believed would have been the most time consuming and core aspect of the decode section.
-Initially, I split the control unit into Main ecoder and ALU Decoder.
+Initially, I split the control unit into `MainDecoder` and `ALUDecoder`.
 I used the following references when implementing and parsing the instruction bits.

 **[Insert Image of riscV reference here]**

 ### ALU Decoder

 Looking at the image above, I noticed that there were 10 instructions for R instructions.
-When comparing to the reference design, ALUControl only showed a 3 bit output (up to 8 combinations).
+When comparing to the reference design, `ALUControl` only showed a 3 bit output (up to 8 combinations).
 This means that in order to account for all the instructions, the most straight forward approach was to increase ALUControl output to 4 bits (up to 16 combinations) and map that to each instruction.

-The following image is my input and output for the ALUDecoder and also which operation each ALUControl maps to:
+The following image is my input and output for the `ALUDecoder` and also which operation each `ALUControl` maps to:

 **[Insert Image of ALUDecoder]**

 ### Main Decoder

-When working on the Main Decoder, the initial step was to take a look at the core instruction formats and note how many instructions have to handle immediate extension as this would determine how I decide to implement the sign extend module.
+When working on the `MainDecoder`, the initial step was to take a look at the core instruction formats and note how many instructions have to handle immediate extension as this would determine how I decide to implement the `signExtend` module.
 Looking at core instructions, I noted that there were a total of 6 instructions, R, I, S, B, U and J. However, R instructions do not require sign extension as they do not use immediates.
 As such, there are 5 instructions where immediate would have to be sign extended.
-When looking at the initial design, ImmSrc was 2 bits (maximum 4 types of instructions).
-As such, I increased ImmSrc to 3 bits so as to account for every type of instruction.
+When looking at the initial design, `ImmSrc` was 2 bits (maximum 4 types of instructions).
+As such, I increased `ImmSrc` to 3 bits so as to account for every type of instruction.

-The following is how i mapped ImmSrc to the instruction type :
+The following is how i mapped `ImmSrc` to the instruction type :

 | ImmSrc (binary) | Instruction Type |
 |-----------------|------------------|